AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/guest-orders.md

 The most optimal way to account for guest orders is to base all customer-level metrics on the `orders` table.
 This setup uses a unique customer ID that all customers have, including guests (normally customer email is used).
 This ignores registration data from the `customers` table.
 With this option, only customers who have made at least one purchase are included in customer-level reports.
 Registered users who have not yet made one purchase are not included.
 With this option, your `New customer` metric is based on the customer's first order date in the `orders` table.

 You may notice that the `Customers we count` filter set in this type of setup has a filter for `Customer's order number = 1`.
-Let's think about why this is.
+Think about why this is.

 ![](../../assets/guest-orders-filter-set.png)